Dodgers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Miami Marlins and Luis Arraez take the field against Freddie Freeman and the Los Angeles Dodgers on Tuesday, in the first game of a three-game series at LoanDepot park.
+Mookie Betts and the Los Angeles Dodgers will play Luis Arraez and the Miami Marlins on Wednesday at LoanDepot park, at 6:40 PM ET.

-Bookmakers list the Dodgers as -150 moneyline favorites, while giving the underdog Marlins +125 moneyline odds to win.
-The total for the matchup has been set at 7.5 runs.
+Oddsmakers list the Dodgers as -165 moneyline favorites, while giving the underdog Marlins +135 moneyline odds.
+The total is 9 runs for this game.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.